 Philip, who was born and raised in Belgium, says his parents gave him three choices of profession: doctor, banker or lawyer.
 However, during his first year at university, he found ten years’ worth of a design magazine in his grandmother’s library and eagerly read every issue cover to cover.
 (This might have been a clue to his real interests.)
 After studying Commercial Management Engineering in Brussels, Philip began an accomplished career in marketing in the financial-services sector which took him to far-flung spots across the globe.

 Philip eventually settled in London, met Paolo and started to help him with some interior design projects.
 Not long after, Philip’s passion and natural instinct for design began to influence the direction of the firm, and over the past decade, his work has been pivotal to the company’s growth.
-Now leading the Design Studio, he oversees numerous residential and commercial projects around the world.
+Now leading the Design Studio, he oversees numerous residential, hospitality and commercial projects around the world.

 Years ago, whilst Paolo was running the shop, he and Philip renovated and reconfigured a rambling, unconventional apartment, one that has since been photographed and published in countless top design magazines.
 Customers and friends would visit the apartment and then go to the shop to ask, “Won’t you please do my house?”
 That’s how the design business launched, expanding organically; today the firm has projects on every continent.